 An academic and/or hospital-based, multidisciplinary center experienced in the assessment, work-up, evaluation and diagnosis of the autism spectrum disorders.
 The autism evaluation center must be approved by BCBSM to:

-- Evaluate and diagnose the member as having one of the covered autism spectrum disorders and - Determine whether ABA therapy is medically necessary and appropriate for members with autism spectrum disorders.
+- Evaluate and diagnose the member as having one of the covered autism spectrum disorders and - Recommend an initial high-level treatment plan for members with autism spectrum disorders.

 - Autism spectrum disorders